 Kindness, Caring, Respect

-We are all relatives because we have the same mother.
-In the Indigenous mind, the human person is of the Earth and from the Earth.
-Like all of the created world, the human being is part of the balance of nature and must find a special yet interconnected place within the created whole.
-A human being is related to all peoples of the Earth, along with all creatures, as we all call the Earth – Mother.
-The Earth herself is a living, breathing, conscious being, complete with heart/ feeling, soul/spirit, and physical/organic life, as it is with all the relatives of creation.
-Indigenous identity and relationship is defined by the land and the connection to the natural world.
+We are of the earth and from the earth.
+We are related to all people and creatures, as we all call the earth – Mother.
+Mother Earth herself is a living, breathing, conscious being, complete with heart/ feeling, soul/spirit, and physical/organic life, just like all the relatives of Creation.
+Indigenous identity and relationship is defined by the land and our connection to the natural world.

 Path of Life Journey

 The experience of living in this world is understood as a journey of the spirit moving through stages that are interconnected and continuous.
 Babies learn to crawl and then to run.
 We grow up and figure out what our purpose is in life and how we can contribute to the life around us.
 We grow old.
 We’re not alone on our journey because we’re connected to our ancestors who came before us and to those who are not yet born.